Scott Skiles: Philadelphia 76ers

-Skiles spent only a single season in Washington, moving on to the Philadelphia 76ers in his final NBA season in 1995–96.
-Appearing in only 10 games Skiles stats backslid again, with only 6.3 points and 3.8 assists in 23.6 minutes per game over 9 starts.
+Skiles spent only a single season in Washington, moving on to the Philadelphia 76ers for his final NBA campaign in 1995–96.
+Appearing in only 10 games Skiles stats took a tumble, to 6.3 points and 3.8 assists in 23.6 minutes per game while starting 9 of the games.

 Greek League

 PAOK

-Nursing a serious shoulder injury in 1996, Skiles left the U.S. for the Greek League, joining PAOK in Thessaloniki.
+Nursing a serious shoulder injury in 1996, Skiles left the U.S. for the Greek League, joining PAOK in Thessaloniki, signing a 1-year contract worth more than $1 million.
 Expectations were high for the new arrival from the NBA, but midway through the season injuries and contract problems with key players threatened the season for both PAOK and French coach Michel Gomez.
 Still struggling with injury himself, and increasingly at odds with Gomez, Skiles asked to be released from his contract.
 Instead, president Lakis Alexopoulos fired Gomez and offered Skiles the job.
 Despite lacking three of their top players due to injury, Skiles led PAOK to a winning record as coach in the remainder of the '96-'97 season, and an unexpected 3rd-place finish in the Greek League, thus assuring a qualification to the following year's Euroleague.